LLNL/lbann/docs/lbann.rst

   for inference.
 It is a collection of layers that perform transformations and mathematical operations on data that is passed between layers.
-Layers are composed in a general directed acyclic graph (DAG) and executed in a depth-first traversal.
+Layers are composed in a general directed acyclic graph (DAG) and executed in topological order.
 Inside of some layer types are weight matrices that define a trained model.

   The model also owns the objective function, since that is integrally